piriya-dharshini/NBA_result_analysis/README.md

 # Project Overview

+A result analysis web application developed for the department of Information Technology for SSNCE

 - Upload Excel
 - Result of each student of the department
 - Grade analysis of each student